[Instructions] Depositing & Withdrawing IOTX with Coinbase

 1. You need to install Metamask - it will generate a new account for you.
 (You can also use your current account if you already have Metamask, in that case just skip this step)

-3. Convert your Metamask Web3 address you just created to IOTX native address using Tools - IoTeX (paste in the Metamask address which begins with something like 0x…, click convert, and you should get the native IoTeX representation of that address, which begins with something like io…)
+3. Convert your Metamask Web3 address you just created to IOTX native address using Staking - IoTeX Delegates (paste in the Metamask address which begins with something like 0x…, click convert, and you should get the native IoTeX representation of that address, which begins with something like io…)

 4. Send your native IOTX tokens from Trust Wallet to this converted address (io… address)